 The revitalisation and attractiveness of activity centres and townships are important to the viability of local commercial areas and providing inviting spaces for social interaction.
 The integrity of streetscapes and natural landscapes can be threatened by development that does not respond to the local characteristics of the area or incorporate design outcomes that enhance the functionality and visual amenity of the area.
-Additionally, there are opportunities to design places within Nillumbik (including through public art) so that its creative culture continues to be celebrated.
+Additionally, there are opportunities to design places within Nillumbik (including through public art) so that its creative culture continues to be celebrated the Shire endeavours to ensure that all people, including those with a disability or impairment, have safe and efficient access to places and buildings.